Overview

 neounzip -P "mypassword" secure.nzip tests/extracted/Blockchain

-Tokenize archives on supported EVM networks, add Token Service timestamps, and verify integrity on extract.
+Tokenize archives on supported EVM networks (network follows your connection's Token Service origin), add Token Service timestamps with APPNOTE §6 Merkle v1 digests, and verify integrity on extract.
 Run neozip connect before using blockchain features (see Token Service & Data Wallet above).

 Blockchain examples